jgato/jgato/random_docs/ACM_and_RH_installations.md

 Metal3: It is in charge of configuring the VirtualMedia with the customized ISO and to boot the server to start the installation.
 In the previous section we have seen how the Assisted Image Service provides the different ISOs.
 But the BMC of the server will not download, directly, the ISO from the Assisted Image Service.

 Metal3 creates a kind of pods/cache with the custom mini-ISOs.
-The URL to download the ISO from theAssisted Image Service is not very appropriate for some BMCS.
+The URL to download the ISO from the Assisted Image Service is not very appropriate for some BMCS.
 These URLs looks like: 'https://assisted-image-service-open-cluster-management.apps.el8k.hpecloud.org/images/3ffa8e57-bb4b-4c01-97c4-a34d5fca6bc0?api_key=eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9.eyJpbmZyYV9lbnZfaWQiOiIzZmZhOGU1Ny1iYjRiLTRjMDEtOTdjNC1hMzRkNWZjYTZiYzAifQ.UvGpeBtGMQAuvQ2SHCtuWEPJJm_1KR5RS5Mxe3jvoV07nURo-EEWgsl8l9k-gU1wvZIVS9cuSKz-wHHJc0w&arch=x86_64&type=minimal-iso&version=4.9'.

 This urls would not work with some BMCs: url too long, not finishing with .iso or params and api-keys in the url.

-So, Metal3 caches more appropriate, and shorter,  URLs.
+So, Metal3 caches more appropriate, and shorter URLs.

 ```bash
 oc -n openshift-machine-api get pods -l baremetal.openshift.io/cluster-baremetal-operator=metal3-image-cache